rikedyp/APLCourse/docs/Errors.md

 	After modifying the code, the function should print to the session:

 	          app.Main
-	    An error occured.
+	    An error occurred.
 See app.error for more information.

 	The variable `app.error` should be populated: